abdulaziz-alharbi461/Python-CLI-Chatbot/README.txt

 • Python-Dotenv
  Setup and Installation

- Clone the repository (or download the files)-1
+1-Clone the repository (or download the files)

 git clone <your-repo-link>
 cd your-project-folder